2008 Akihabara massacre

 The Akihabara massacre (秋葉原通り魔事件, Akihabara Tōrima Jiken) was an incident of mass murder that took place on 8 June 2008, in the Akihabara shopping quarter in Chiyoda, Tokyo, Japan.
-The perpetrator, 25-year-old Tomohiro Katō (加藤 智大, Katō Tomohiro) of Susono, Shizuoka, drove into a crowd with a rented truck, initially killing three people and injuring two; he then stabbed at least twelve people using a dagger, killing four other people and injuring eight.
+The perpetrator, 25-year-old Tomohiro Katō (加藤 智大, Katō Tomohiro) of Susono, Shizuoka, drove into a crowd with a rented truck, initially killing three people and injuring two.
+He then stabbed at least twelve people using a dagger, killing four and injuring eight.

 The Tokyo Metropolitan Police Department arrested Katō on suspicion of attempted murder, holding him at Manseibashi police station.
-Two days later on 10 June, he was sent to the Tokyo District Public Prosecutor's Office.
-He was later re-arrested by the police on 20 June on suspicion of murder.
+Two days later, on 10 June, he was sent to the Tokyo District Public Prosecutor's Office.
+He was rearrested on 20 June on suspicion of murder.
 Katō was sentenced to death by the Tokyo District Court in 2011.
 The sentence was upheld on appeal in 2015, and he was executed on 26 July 2022.

-Details
+Massacre

-Incident
+On 8 June 2008, Tomohiro Katō drove a five-ton rented Isuzu Elf truck into a crowd at the crossing of Kanda Myōjin-dōri and Chūō-dōri streets in Akihabara, Chiyoda, Tokyo.
+While Kanda Myōjin-dōri was open to vehicular traffic, Chūō-dōri was closed for the convenience of shopping pedestrians, a practice observed during Sundays and holidays.

-On 8 June 2008, Tomohiro Katō drove a five-ton, rented Isuzu Elf truck into a crowd at the crossing of Kanda Myōjin-dōri and Chūō-dōri streets in Akihabara, Chiyoda, Tokyo.
-While Kanda Myōjin-dōri was open to vehicular traffic, Chūō-dōri was closed for the convenience of shopping pedestrians, a practice observed every Sunday and during holidays.
 At 12:33, Katō hit five people with the truck after ignoring a red light.
-As some people gathered to care for the victims, Katō climbed out of the truck and stabbed at least twelve people with a dagger, according to a witness, while screaming.
-Police chased Katō and cornered him in a narrow alley, and a police officer pointed a gun at him; he dropped his knife and was held down by the police at 12:35 about 170 m away from the truck.
+As people gathered to attend to the victims, Katō climbed out of the truck and stabbed at least 12 people with a dagger, according to a witness, while screaming.
+Police chased Katō and cornered him in a narrow alley, and a police officer pointed a gun at him.
+He dropped his knife and was held down by the police at 12:35 about 170 m away from the truck.

 Victims

-At least seventeen ambulances rushed to the scene as passersby tried to aid the victims.
+At least 17 ambulances rushed to the scene as passersby tried to aid the victims.
 Five of the victims reportedly died at the scene.
-It was initially reported two people died from the attack, and during the day the death toll increased to seven.
-Later it was determined through autopsies that three victims died as a result of being hit by the truck while the other four were fatally stabbed.
+It was initially reported two people died, and during the day the death toll increased to seven.
+Later, it was determined through autopsies that three victims died as a result of being hit by the truck while the other four were fatally stabbed.

 According to police and hospital officials, six of the seven victims who were killed were men, including Kazunori Fujino and his friend Takahiro Kamaguchi (both 19), Katsuhiko Nakamura (74), Naoki Miyamoto (31), Mitsuru Matsui (33), and Kazuhiro Koiwa (47).
 One woman, Mai Mutō (21), was also killed.
 Communication records showed that Mutō probably made an emergency call to police from her mobile phone, though she left no message.
 Later that day, a makeshift memorial was created by the public.